inwaves/inwaves.github.io/_pages/about.md

 ## What I am currently up to
 I'm currently in the SF Bay Area, participating in two research/engineering programmes: the Machine Learning for Aligmment Theory Scholarship from the Stanford Existential Risk Initiative, and the ML for Alignment Bootcamp organised by Redwood Research.

+My latest project is [DTchess](https://github.com/inwaves/dtchess), a library I'm writing to train and open-source language models fine-tuned to play chess.
+The goal here is to do mechanistic interpretability on these models and detect interesting properties -- such as internal search, or optimisation, in the case of chess.
+For additional information, check out the [auditing games for high-level interpretability](https://www.alignmentforum.org/posts/EbL5W5ccwfbqFiYBJ/auditing-games-for-high-level-interpretability-1) on the alignment forum.

 ## Trivia
 No About page is complete without facts of various degrees of utility:
 - I'm left-handed, and I have a scar on my left thumb from an archery accident as a teen.